Table Of Contents

 An SEO Consultant

-If, on the other hand, you’re fairly confident in your ability to optimize your own website, you can hire out the services of an SEO consultant to check your work (SEO Checklist) and make sure it’s actually going to improve your site.
+If, on the other hand, you’re fairly confident in your ability to optimise your own website, you can hire out the services of an SEO consultant to check your work (SEO Checklist) and make sure it’s actually going to improve your site.

 Project-based SEO is one of the most frequently offered (and purchased) SEO packages. can provide an excellent value, depending on whom you rely to do your work.
 For one thing, you’ll typically use some kind of contract to negotiate prices, terms, and deadlines.